 First, vinyl siding is exceptionally malleable.
 Therefore, a proper primer coat must be equally flexible.
 Acrylic and vinyl polymers found within most water-based primers will do the job.

 Secondly, certain water-based paints and primers additives can cause significant failure and degeneration on vinyl siding surfaces.
 When researching for primers, water-based and vinyl-safe bonding primers are optimal.

 Painting vinyl siding is a relatively direct process.
 However, we have alluded to every step of painting vinyl siding as critical, and it is.
 On the other hand, here is what can happen when done wrong.

 Accidentally applying a non-vinyl-safe exterior paint could result in complete replacements.
 This example is indicative of how enormously crucial your paint selection is.

-There are paint additives such as ammonia, excessive glycols, and other chemical combinations that can cause warping, bubbling, cracking, and complete siding deformations.
+Paint additives such as ammonia, excessive glycols, and other chemical combinations can cause warping, bubbling, cracking, and complete siding deformations.